zsteinkamp/steinkamp.us/pages/posts/2004-11-10-nation-s-poor-win-election-for-nation-s-rich.md

 Bush and Cheney accept victory.
 Above: Bush and Cheney accept victory.

-"The Republican partythe party of industrial mega-capitalists, corporate financiers, power brokers, and the moneyed elitewould like to thank the undereducated rural poor, the struggling blue-collar workers in Middle America, and the God-fearing underpriviledged minorities who voted George W. Bush
+"The Republican party, the party of industrial mega-capitalists, corporate financiers, power brokers, and the moneyed elite would like to thank the undereducated rural poor, the struggling blue-collar workers in Middle America, and the God-fearing underpriviledged minorities who voted George W. Bush